CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/on-premises-installation-guide.md

 ## Installing CodeTogether

-1. Contact [Genuitec Customer Service](https://www.codetogether.com/pricing/on-premises-contact-us/) to obtain your license and registry credentials.
+1. Contact [Customer Service](https://www.codetogether.com/live/on-premises-contact-us/) to obtain your license and registry credentials.

 2. Review documents relevant to your On-Premises plan and configuration:
     - [Single Sign-On (SSO) Support](/on-premises/sso/sso.md)—Configuration steps and environment variables that must be configured in the container if using single sign-on integration.